subirbiswas192001/Web-Based-Application-For-Mango-Leaf-Disease-Classification/README.md

 ## 📄 Research Paper

-> **MangiferaNet: A Lightweight and Intelligent Web-Based Framework for Automated Detection of Mango Leaf Diseases with an In-Depth Comparative Literature Analysis**
+> **MangiferaNet: A Survey-Driven Explainable Lightweight Deep Learning Framework for Automated Mango Leaf Disease Detection and Web-Based Diagnosis**

 This repository contains the full implementation of the MangiferaNet framework, as described in the research paper.
 The model is deployed as a user-friendly web application, enabling farmers and agricultural stakeholders to perform real-time mango leaf disease diagnosis.